 Sloping sites are quite a different category to flat sites.
 A sloping site is a site that has more than a 3m fall or slope.
-In general, to build on a sloping site will cost about 25% more than building a similar size home on a flat site.
+In general, building on a sloping site will cost about 25% more than building a similar size home on a flat site.
 Why is this?

 A sloping site requires additional foundations to cater for the slope of the ground.
 A large part of the additional 25% building cost is buried in the ground in the form of retaining walls and footings.
 There is also a need for extensive scaffolding to give the builders safe access for construction.
-Scaffolding alone could cost in the order of $20,000 for a build project.
+Scaffolding alone could cost in the order of $20,000 for a building project.
 You may have bought that sloping site at a good price, but bear in mind the additional build costs required.

 So, how much should I spend?

 Spend at least as much as your site cost (as for flat sites), and add an additional 25% to get the same size house as on a flat site.